intershop/helm-charts/charts/icm/README.md

-# Helm Chart Intershop Commerce Management - ICM
+# Test Helm Chart Intershop Commerce Management - ICM

 This is the ICM helm chart